-Respect: Includes justice
+Respect: Includes justice, diversity and inclusion

 St. John's College reserves the right to change or alter any policy, procedure, curricular offering, requirement or tuition and fee structure without prior notification.
 Students are subject to those policies, procedures, requirements, etc. in force at the time of final admission to the program.